 2. Product Collaborations

-Allowing an influencer to take the creative lead for a project, such as designing a fashion collection or creating a cosmetics range may seem a little daunting, but the results are definitely worth letting go of the reigns.
+Allow an influencer to take the creative lead for a project.
+Such as designing a fashion collection or creating a cosmetics range.
+This may seem a little daunting, but the results are definitely worth letting go of the reigns.

-Influencers know their audiences and know what they like to buy, so giving them the creativity to bring this to life means their audiences will be highly invested in and likely to buy products designed by their favourite influencers.
+Influencers know their audiences.
+They know what they like to buy, so giving them the creativity to bring this to life means their audiences will be highly invested in and likely to buy products designed by their favourite influencers.
 This makes influencer collaborations extremely beneficial to your marketing campaigns.

 49% of consumers today depend on influencer recommendations for their purchase decisions.